alexrhowe/APOLLO/README.txt

 Make a function to allow Makespectrum to run from the command line in the
     Python environment without rereading the cross section tables.
 Important, but long-term development working with the people doing the web interface.

 *Code Mechanics*
-Combine the Planet_layer and Planet_auto files in some respect, possibly
-    moving the functions they share into a separate file.
-Viable, but would be a pain to do right.
-It might require overloading constructors.
-But if I add multiple parametric T-P profiles, I'll probably need to.
-    Actually, take a closer look at how I handle the profiles now.
-Add options to test for convergence on the fly as both the only and an
+Add options to test for convergence on the fly as both emcee's autocorrelation
-    additional stopping criterion to max_steps.
-I think emcee can do that, but I need to make sure it's finding the correct answers before I try it.
+    and an additional stopping criterion to max_steps.
 Make the code able to handle tables of different sizes in T-P space.
-The number
+Currently,
-    of temperature and pressure points are hard-coded in the Planet constructors, but more importantly, it assumes the table for each species is the same size.
-This is mainly if I want to implement things like Exomol, but I've got enough problems figuring out what to do with the opacity tables already, so I can't say much about it until I figure those out.
+    it assumes the table for each species is the same size.
+This is mainly if I want to implement things like Exomol and/or mix and match them.
-Implement autocorrelation to check for convergence.

 *Model Completeness*
-Figure out what's up with the hot top of the atmosphere.
-Maybe add a constraint
-    to force it to be close to the layer below?
-Or would that make it worse?
-    Could be the fencepost error in gamma.
 I'm not accounting for reflection, which requires single-scattering albedo.
     This might be part of Arthur Adams's program.

 *Wish List*
 Add additional cloud models.
 This will probably be the top priority from this
     sub-list.
-Allow nitrogen as a filler along with hydrogen.
-This will be important if I
-    ever get around to doing terrestrial planets.
+Add additional parametric T-P profiles.
 Add additional molecules.
 H2-minus seems fairly important, but I'm not sure
     what else would be.
 Add a chemical equilibrium code.
 Note: suppress reactions that are slower than